fractalbass/data_science/_posts/2017-10-11-data_science_23.markdown

 # Introduction

 In my initial look at the R programming environment, I somehow missed information on how to do automated testing.
-You can do testing in R quit easily.
+You can do testing in R quite easily.
 The purpose of this blog post is to explore how to do basic automated testing in R.  This post will focus on using the "testthat" package.

 #  Setting things up